OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

    ```

 ## Setup the Azure bot
-In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration).
+- In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration).
     - For bot handle, make up a name and fill in the required fields.
     - Select **supported account types** as "MultiTenant" and select "Use existing app registration" and provide app registration app id (Application (client) ID) created in previous step.
     - __*If you don't have an Azure account*__ create an [Azure free account here](https://azure.microsoft.com/free/)

-   In the new Azure Bot resource in the Portal,
+- In the new Azure Bot resource in the Portal,
     - Ensure that you've [enabled the Teams Channel](https://learn.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
     - In Settings/Configuration/Messaging endpoint, enter the current `https` URL you were given by running the tunneling application (NGROK/Devtunnel URL).
 Append with the path `/api/messages`
     for example: `https://12345.ngrok-free.app/api/messages` or `https://12345.devtunnels.ms/api/messages`

 ## Setup the Appplication Insights
-In Azure portal, create a [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource).
+In Azure portal, create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/nodejs#resource).

-Note> While creating the Application Insights, please select the NodeJS as the application type.
+**Note>** While creating the Application Insights, please select the NodeJS as the application type.
-    - Collect and save Instrumentation Key and Connecting String which will be required later to update in the `.en` configuration file in code.
+    - Collect and save Instrumentation Key and Connecting String which will be required later to update in the `.env` configuration file in code.

 ## Setup the code
 1) Clone the repository